 Bright maroon flowers are used to dye Hopi piki bread, and will add beauty to any garden!
 Maroon leaves are add a bright splash to salads.
-Grain is edible.
-Regionally-adapted to Colorado/Four Corners.
+Hopi Red Dye Amaranth grain is edible and is a beautiful addition to our culinary amaranth mix.
+Regionally-adapted to Colorado and Four Corners.

-Planting Instructions: Plant directly in ground after last frost.
+Planting Instructions: Plant Hopi Red Dye Amaranth seeds directly in ground after last frost.
 Keep moist until germinated.
 Thin to 2 feet apart.
 Highly drought tolerant.
 In many warmer climates, amaranth will return year after year so plant where you don't mind it returning!

 Seed Saving Instructions: When seed is mature it will easily fall into a bucket when stems are shaken.
 Clip entire seedhead into bucket and stomp to dislodge seed, or shake while still on plant.
 Store seeds in a paper or mesh bag in a cool, dark and dry location.

 Approx 250 Hopi Red Dye Amaranth seeds per packet